Sergio Jáuregui

-Sergio Antonio Jáuregui Landivar (born March 13, 1985) is a Bolivian former professional footballer who played as a defender.
+Sergio Antonio Jáuregui Landivar (born March 13, 1985) is a former Bolivian professional footballer who played as a defender.

 Club career

 Jáuregui was born in Santa Cruz de la Sierra.
 He began playing professionally for Blooming in 2002.
 His good form with club and national team rewarded him with a transfer to Swiss team Yverdon-Sport FC in the second semester of 2005 on a loan; however, he did not overcome the adaptation process and returned to Bolivia the following year, after making only three appearances for Yverdon.
 At his arrival, he was loaned to The Strongest for a six-month period.
 For the 2007 season, he rejoined the celestes.

-On August 24, 2009 during a league match, Jáuregui was red carded together with Leonardo Medina of Oriente Petrolero after a clash.
+On August 24, 2009, during a league match, Jáuregui was red carded together with Leonardo Medina of Oriente Petrolero after a clash.
 While leaving the field, he ran towards Medina and performed a side kick him on his face.
 After the incident Medina was taken to a hospital.
 Jauregui was banned to play in Bolivia for nine months and charged with assault.
-On June 10, 2010 Jauregui made his official comeback with the team after his suspension was completed.
+On June 10, 2010, Jauregui made his official comeback with the team after his suspension was completed.
 In January 2011 he transferred to San José.